NativeScript/docs-v8/nativescript-core/Application.md

 ### nativeApp

-This a native application reference.
+This is a native application reference.
 Basically, it is the [android.app.Application](http://developer.android.com/reference/android/app/Application.html) instance keeping track of the global application state.
 From this object you can get methods such as `getFilesDir()`, `onLowMemory()`,etc.
 |||
 |----|-----|
 |Type:|`android.app.Application`|